Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Renovate your kitchen, pay off high-interest debt, or have access to emergency funds when you need it with an Alliant Home Equity Line of Credit.

 Browse new and used vehicle inventory, and qualify for a rate discount when you buy!81

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

-When opening a deposit account, it’s important to know that not every account is the same.
+When opening a deposit bank account, it’s important to know that not every account is the same.
 You want an account that will be easy to use and will help your money earn more money.
 The easiest way for you to do this is to earn interest on that account every month.
-Compound interest is your friend, which is why annual percentage yield or APY is so important.
+Compound interest is your friend, which is why annual percentage yield (APY) is so important.

 The APY percent varies depending on the financial product and your financial institution.
-“Many factors go into our rates, including our current financial position, our competition, and the Federal Reserve rates,” says Dana Vas Nunes, Alliant’s director of deposit products.
-“We are focused on providing superior rates for our members and our high APY on deposit accounts reflects that.”
+Many factors go into Alliant's rates, including our current financial position, our competition, and the Federal Reserve rates.
+As a financial institution, we are focused on providing superior rates for our members and our high APY on deposit accounts reflects that.

 The more money you have and the higher the annual percentage yield, the more you will receive in interest.

 If you have money in an account, you want it to make money.
 This philosophy should apply to all of your deposit accounts regardless of liquidity.
 That said, APY applies to all deposit accounts.
 This includes checking, savings, certificates and certificates of deposit, and money market accounts.